 In the Exercise for Better Bones program you will see at the athletic level squatting done with weights held at the shoulders.
 In this way the weight is very close to the body.

-There was a study back in 1984 where they looked at the loading of the lumbar spine, specifically L3, when this amount of weight, roughly two kilograms or five pounds was held in at the body versus being held out in front.
+A study published in 1984 looked at the loading of the lumbar spine, specifically L3.
+The study examined the effects of holding roughly two kilograms (or five pounds) at the body as compared to holding the weight extended and out in front of the body.

 The study found that placing the weights away from the body dramatically increased the compressive forces on the spine.
 A weight of only 2 kilogram in each hand was high enough to lead to compression fractures of the lumbar spine.